f5devcentral/f5-digital-customer-engagement-center/solutions/volterra/client-poc1/README.md

 3. define use cases for demo
 4. currently ONLY an internal CE use case (client to  Volterra CE > pool)

-This demo will deploy an example customer with two VPCs and a shared VPC.
-The shared VPC will host F5 services such as Volterra and will deploy a AWS Transit Gateway Volterra site with ingress/egress gateway configured.
-The spoke VPCs will utilize the AWS Transit Gateway for common access to the shared services VPC.
+This demo will deploy an example customer with two spoke VPCs and a shared VPC.
+The shared VPC will host F5 services such as Volterra and will deploy a Volterra AWS VPC site with ingress/egress gateway configured.
+The VPCs will be connected to an AWS Transit Gateway, and the spoke VPCs will utilize the AWS Transit Gateway for common access to the shared services VPC.

 ## Diagram